Kajvin/Vincent/readme.md

 ====================================================
 VINCENT MVC-Project DBWEBB/PHPMVH Fall semester 2013

+Credits to mosbth for original code LYDIA

-My first MVC-Project still in the beginning!
+My first MVC-Project as a student on BTH!